jmorrell/stm32-button-led-interrupt-example/README.md

 ## Building and Flashing

 You should be able to build using `cargo build`, and to flash the board using `cargo embed`.
-After flashing you should see "hello world" printed to the terminal every 2 seconds.
+After flashing you should see "registered interupt!" printed to the terminal, and pressing the built-in user button should light up the built-in LED.